JSpeedie/CSCD58-Final-Project/README.md

 takes more space but must also be uncompressed upon receiving it.
-Secondly, it's more efficient to send the size of the uncompressed data chunk (a number we know from when we compressed the data chunk) and allocate precisely enough space to uncompress than it is to allocate more than be needed and resizing later.
+Secondly, it's more efficient to send the size of the uncompressed data chunk (a number we know from when we compressed the data chunk) and allocate precisely enough space to uncompress than it is to allocate more than is needed and resizing later.

 The main takeaway I have after implementing compression like this is the